-- D. Examples of personal bias include, but are not limited to: - (a) Familial relationship or friendship with parties to the complaint; - (b) Being a party to the complaint; - (c) Witnessing material events relevant to the complaint; - (d) Having a financial interest in the outcome of the case: - (e) Holding a bias for or against a party that is sufficient to impair the examiner's impartiality. - E. A Hearing Officer shall avoid making public comment on all pending complaints, investigations and matters, whether or not they are serving on particular cases. - E. A Hearing Officer shall consider the complaint in a fair and impartial manner, ensure that facts are fully elicited, adjudicate all issues and avoid undue delay and shall be conducted in accordance with the applicable provisions of state and federal law, including but not limited to M.G.L. c.
-31, pertaining to Civil Service, or the Open Meeting Law, and any applicable provisions of a collective bargaining agreement. - F. The Hearing Officer is also authorized pursuant to Chapter 31 of the General Laws in the case of any unresolved complaint where a hearing is held, to subpoena witnesses, compel their attendance, administer oaths, take the testimony of any person under oath and in connection therewith to require the production of any evidence relating to any matter in question before the Board. - G. A Hearing Officer shall make written findings of fact and a determination of the merits of the complaint and, if the Hearing Officer determines that one or more allegations in the complaint are sustained, a recommendation for any discipline warranted, after providing the employee with an opportunity to speak personally or through a representative and after consideration of the employees work history, including but not limited to any .
-In the merits determination, the Hearing Officer shall make one of the following decisions about each allegation in the complaint: - (a) "Unfounded," where the investigation determined no facts to support that the incident complained of actually occurred; - (b) "Sustained," where the complainant's allegation is supported by sufficient evidence to determine that the incident occurred and the actions of the officer were improper; - (c) "Insufficient facts," where there are insufficient facts to decide whether the alleged misconduct occurred; - (d) "Exonerated," where a preponderance of the evidence shows that the alleged conduct did occur but did not violate the policies, procedures, practices, orders or training of the SPD. - H. The Hearing Officer's findings and recommendation for discipline, if any, shall be filed with to the Board and the Police Commissioner.
-Within seven days after the filing of the report of the Board with the Police Commissioner, the Commissioner shall give to such employee a written notice of the Police Commissioner's decision, which shall state fully and specifically the reasons therefore, and which shall be subject to the present means of review by civil service appeal or arbitration as provided by the applicable collective bargaining agreement.
+(b) Being a party to the complaint;

+(c) Witnessing material events relevant to the complaint;

+(d) Having a financial interest in the outcome of the case;

+- (e) Holding a bias for or against a party that is sufficient to impair the examiner's impartiality. - G. A Hearing Officer shall avoid making public comment on all pending complaints, investigations and matters, whether or not they are serving on particular cases.

+- H. After issuance of a letter from the Police Commissioner alleging charges against an employee for violation of Department rules, policies or procedures, and when designated by the Police Commissioner, in his capacity as the appointing authority as the designated Hearing Officer pursuant to Chapter 31 of the General Laws, the CPHB shall consider the complaint in a fair and impartial manner, ensure that facts are fully elicited, adjudicate all issues and avoid undue delay and shall be conducted in accordance with the applicable provisions of state and federal law, including but not limited to M.G.L. c.
+31, pertaining to Civil Service, as well as any applicable provisions of a collective bargaining agreement. - I. The Hearing Officer is also authorized, pursuant to the provisions of Chapter 31 of the General Laws, in the case of any unresolved complaint where a hearing is held, to subpoena witnesses, compel their attendance, administer oaths, take the testimony of any person under oath and to require the production of any evidence relating to any matter in question before the Board. - J. At the conclusion of a hearing, the CPHB shall determine whether there is substantial evidence of just cause to impose discipline. - K. If the Hearing Officer determines at the conclusion of a hearing that one or more allegations in the complaint are supported by substantial evidence the Hearing Officer shall: a) make written findings of fact relating to the merits of the complaint; and b) make a recommendation as to whether any discipline is warranted. - I. Prior to making such determinations, the CPHB shall provide the employee with an opportunity to speak personally or through a representative.
+In considering whether to recommend that discipline is appropriate, the CPHB shall take into account the employee's work history, including but not limited to any commendations or other exemplary acts of service to the community.
+If discipline is recommended, the CPHB shall also take into account the officers disciplinary history - M. In the merits determination, the Hearing Officer may make one of the following decisions about each allegation in the complaint: - (a) "Unfounded," where the hearing determines no facts exist to support that the incident complained of actually occurred; - (b) "Sustained," where the complainant's allegation is supported by sufficient evidence to determine that the incident occurred and the actions of the officer were improper; - (c) "Not Sustained" or "Insufficient facts," where there are insufficient facts to decide whether the alleged misconduct occurred; - (d) "Exonerated," where a preponderance of the evidence shows that the alleged conduct did occur but did not violate the policies, procedures, practices, orders or training of the SPD.